Financial Aid and Scholarships

 - Average Grant per Student: $10,234

 The Heights is committed to a quality-driven admissions process that provides access to a Heights education for as many deserving boys as possible.
-The Heights uses need-based grants and scholarships to make attendance possible for qualified students who would not otherwise be able to do so for financial reasons.
-Need-based grants and scholarships also ensure a student body that reflects a broad social and economic mix.
-Individual grants are intended to supplement a family’s own resources, and recipients range from families whose ability to pay school costs is extremely limited to families who may need only a minor subsidy to meet our tuition requirements.
+The Heights uses need-based aid and scholarships to make attendance possible for qualified students who would not otherwise be able to do so for financial reasons.
+Need-based aid and scholarships also ensure a student body that reflects a broad social and economic mix.
+Financial aid is intended to supplement a family’s own resources, and recipients range from families whose ability to pay school costs is extremely limited, to families who may need only a minor subsidy to meet our tuition requirements.